hornbill/AzureOMSHornbillIntegration/README.md

+# This project has been retired, and replaced by https://github.com/hornbill/powershellHornbillAzureRunbooks

 # Azure and OMS Hornbill Integration

 A collection of Powershell Runbooks and Modules for Microsoft Azure Automation and Operations Management Suite, to demonstrate integration with the Hornbill Collaboration platform and Service Manager application.